ti777777/collabreef/README.md

 ## Workflows (beta)

-CollabReef ships a Gitea-Actions-style automation system.
-Workflows are defined per workspace (Workflows page in the sidebar) with GitHub-Actions-compatible YAML and executed by a separate runner service that runs each job in a Docker container via [act](https://github.com/nektos/act).
+CollabReef ships a built-in, GitHub-Actions-style workflow engine.
+Workflows are defined per workspace (Workflows page in the sidebar) with GitHub-Actions-compatible YAML and executed by a separate runner service that runs each job in a Docker container via [act](https://github.com/nektos/act) — since a job can run any CLI or call any HTTP API, you can freely compose automations for scenarios like:

+- **AI-powered digests** — call an LLM API on a schedule to summarize an RSS feed, GitHub issues, or a pile of notes into one readable note
+- **Data aggregation** — poll public or internal APIs periodically and roll the results into a running log or daily digest note
+- **Notifications** — watch note changes or external events and forward them to Slack, Discord, email, etc.
+- **Cross-app sync** — mirror notes to/from calendars, issue trackers, or other tools your team uses

+See [Workflow examples](#workflow-examples) below for ready-to-use starting points.

 Supported triggers: